Tomates Farcies Recipe (Stuffed Tomatoes)

-Every year when summer rolls around and tomatoes are at their peak, I start to crave “Tomates Farcies”, or “Stuffed Tomatoes”.
-This is one of my favorite French recipes, that’s typically served in the summertime, but because the tomatoes are roasted it’s also pretty good any time of year!
+Every year when summer rolls around, and tomatoes are at their peak, I start to crave “Tomates Farcies”, or “Stuffed Tomatoes”.
+This is one of my favorite French recipes, which is typically served in the summertime, but because the tomatoes are roasted, it’s also pretty good any time of year!

 • It’s a hot dish, which might seem odd for the summertime, but you really need very ripe tomatoes in order to bring out its full flavor.

-• Tomates farcies is a classic “home-cooked” meal, you won’t see in restaurants in France, but rather a dish served at home.
+• Tomates farcies is a classic “home-cooked” meal, you won’t see it in restaurants in France, but rather it’s a dish served at home.

-• It’s comforting and refreshing at the same time, and is an easy dish to prep ahead to feed a crowd.
+• It’s comforting and refreshing at the same time, and an easy dish to prep ahead for a crowd.

 Step#1: Prep The Tomatoes

-Stuffed tomatoes look and taste their best when vine-ripened tomatoes are used.
-I choose to keep the green tops on the tomatoes because not only does it look more charming, but it also makes the tops easier to place on and off the tomatoes.
+• Stuffed tomatoes look and taste their best when vine-ripened tomatoes are used.
+I choose to keep the green tops on the tomatoes because not only does it look more charming, but it also makes the tops easier to put on and take off.

 Best Way to Hollow Out Tomatoes